premthomas/SQL-AI-Agent/README.md

 After scraping data of international LAN / Major Counter-Strike (CS:GO/CS2) tournaments, the goal is to analyze this data.
 Besides asking the AI some questions, here are some of the secondary goals
 1. Check if the AI can navigate through a complicated data structure.
 For example, a team in question might be present in either one of two columns.
+2. Use open source models
+3. Use StreamLit to format the output

 ## About the data
 The popular source for CS2 data is [HLTV](www.hltv.org).